makhmudislamov/echosnippetsVSCodeExtension/README.md

 5. Open any `.go` file in VS Code.
 EchoSnippets is now activated

 ### Version 1.2.1
-The following additional snippets were added;
+The following additional snippets were added:
 - boilerplate function for basic authentication
 - snippet for basic route testing function setups